flyte/mqtt-io/README.md

     chip_addr: 0x48
     cleanup: no  # This optional boolean value sets whether the module's `cleanup()` function will be called when the software exits.

-sensor_inputs:
-  - name: temperature
-    module: lm75
-    interval: 15 #interval in seconds, that a value is read from the sensor and a update is published
-    digits: 4 # number of digits to be round

-sensor_modules:
   - name: dht22
     module: dht22
     type: AM2302 # can be  DHT11, DHT22 or AM2302
     pin: 4

-sensor_inputs:
-  - name: dht22_temperature
-    module: dht22
-    interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
-    digits: 4 # number of digits to be round
-    type: temperature # Can be temperature or humidity

-  - name: dht22_humidity
-    module: dht22
-    interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
-    digits: 4 # number of digits to be round
-    type: humidity # Can be temperature or humidity

-sensor_modules:
   - name: bh1750
     module: bh1750
     i2c_bus_num: 1
     chip_addr: 0x23

-sensor_inputs:
-  - name: bh1750_lux
-    module: bh1750
-    interval: 10
-    digits: 2

-sensor_modules:
   - name: ds18b22
     module: ds18b
     type: DS18S20
     address: 000803702e49

-sensor_inputs:
-  - name: ds18b22
-    module: ds18b22
-    interval: 60
-    digits: 2

-sensor_modules:
   - name: hcsr04
     module: hcsr04
     pin_echo: 27